 - 1. Maintain a four-year Transportation Improvement Program reflecting current regional priorities, long-range regional objectives, and FAST Act transportation planning requirements.
 Adopt new TIP in accord with CTDOT timeframe.
 Accompany TIP actions with an air quality conformity statement, as appropriate, establishing relationships to the State Implementation Plan for Air Quality. - 2.
 Facilitate public awareness of the adoption process for the TIP and STIP, and provide the opportunity for public comment on TIP-related actions at the SCRCOG level. - 3.
-Develop transportation planning proposals and studies that are consistent with the goals identified in the Metropolitan Transportation Plan, FY 2018-FY2021 and FY2021-FY2024 TIPs and the Regional Plan of Conservation and Development (prepared during FY 18), Connecticut's Conservation and Development Policies Plan, 2013-2018 and any updates, state and local municipal economic development objectives and the region's economic development program. - 4.
+Develop transportation planning proposals and studies that are consistent with the goals identified in the Metropolitan Transportation Plan, and FY2021-FY2024 TIPs and the Regional Plan of Conservation and Development (prepared during FY 18), Connecticut's Conservation and Development Policies Plan, 2013-2018 and any updates, state and local municipal economic development objectives and the region's economic development program.
+Adopt any new TIP as per CTDOT guidance - 4.
 Develop recommended capital and operational improvements to enhance the existing transportation system, including consideration for the development and implementation of Transportation Systems Management and Operations (TSMO) improvements, advancing the use of Intelligent Transportation Systems (ITS) strategies and technologies in the region, as well as Travel Demand Management measures. - 5.
 Coordinate the Regional Plan of Conservation and Development with member municipalities. - 6.
 Identify general direction for future SCRCOG work and offer member municipalities a range of options and experience gained from basic planning research. - 7.
 Continue to work with the State of Connecticut Governor's Transit Oriented Development initiatives, the Connecticut Department of Transportation (CTDOT) and other state agencies to plan transit improvements and provide support for transit oriented development (TOD) and affordable housing in the vicinity of existing and proposed transit corridors. - 8.
 Continue coordinated planning to promote safety, livable communities and environmental sustainability. - 9.
 Continue to advance programs for the preservation of the existing transportation system, including actions which maintain the transportation system in a "state of good repair".

 - 10. Continue to meet FAST Act requirements, with the inclusion of performance measures as they are finalized. - 11.
-Assist our member municipalities in developing projects and utilizing funds available under LOTCIP, TAP, CMAQ and other grant programs as available.
+Participate in any Planning and Environmental Linkages (PEL) that the Department is conducting. - 12.
+Assist our member municipalities in developing projects and utilizing funds available under LOTCIP, TAP, CMAQ and other grant programs as available. - 13.
+Work with CTDOT regarding electric vehicle charging infrastructure projects and programs. - 14.
+Promote transportation system connectivity to include access to town/city/neighborhood centers and first/last mile connections.